 Claudia_Johnson@enron.net

-Compaq, Enron TEAM UP to provide capacity for ONE million simultaneous broadband streams of Windows Media Player
+Enron TEAMs with compaq to provide capacity for ONE million simultaneous broadband streams of Windows Media Player

 FOR IMMEDIATE RELEASE: Monday, April 10, 2000

-Houston -- Enron Broadband Services, Inc., a wholly owned subsidiary of Enron Corp. and a leader in the delivery of high bandwidth applications, and Compaq Computer Corporation, the largest supplier of computer systems in the world, announced announced today an alliance to deliver Microsoft Windows Media solutions over Enron’s fiber optic high-bandwidth network.
+Houston -- Enron Broadband Services, Inc., a wholly owned subsidiary of Enron Corp. and a leader in the delivery of high bandwidth applications, announced today an alliance with Compaq, the largest supplier of computer systems in the world, to enable Microsoft Windows Media solutions over Enron’s fiber optic high-bandwidth network.

 With this agreement, the Enron Intelligent Network and distributed Compaq ProLiant servers will provide unprecedented levels of performance and quality of service for Windows Media applications.
 The Enron Intelligent Network offers high quality of service, reliability and network control for the delivery of TV-quality streaming video to the fastest growing media customer base – broadband Internet users.

-Enron and Compaq have teamed to make this breakthrough in video quality easy to for broadcasters and content providers to enhance the Internet experience for their customers.
+Enron and Compaq have teamed to make this breakthrough in video quality easy for broadcasters and content providers to enhance the Internet experience for their customers.
 In live demonstrations this week at the National Association of Broadcasters’ show in Las Vegas, NAB2000, the companies will showcase how their combined technologies make this possible.

 Enron’s video streaming services and the Enron Intelligent Network optimize Media Player for broadband content, and Enron has selected Compaq as the preferred platform for Windows Media Server.
-As a part of the Compaq NonStop™ eBusiness solution strategy, Compaq Professional Services is partnering with Enron to provide a wide range of systems integration services in conjunction with the newly formed alliance.
+As a part of Compaq’s NonStop™ eBusiness solutions strategy, Compaq Professional Services is partnering with Enron to provide a wide range of systems integration services in conjunction with the newly formed alliance.

 “We are pushing the technology envelope and setting new standards daily,” said Joe Hirko, CEO of Enron Broadband Services.
 “To ensure a highly reliable, scalable, industrial-strength network on an ongoing basis, Enron’s distributed infrastructure design is continually evolving.
 This requires a regimen of testing and benchmarking.
-Compaq Professional Services has been an invaluable, trusted partner in helping us further extend Enron’s multiplatform capabilities.”
+Compaq has been an invaluable, trusted partner in helping us further extend Enron’s multiplatform capabilities.”

-Compaq and Enron engineering teamsare working together to simulate the high volume loads of a live streaming media web event with as many as 10,000 users streaming broadband Windows Media from a single ProLiant server farm.
-The teams are collaborating on product testing, quality control and deployment phases.
+Compaq and Enron engineering teams worked together to simulate the high volume loads of a live streaming media web event with as many as 10,000 users streaming broadband Windows Media from a single ProLiant server farm.
+They then translated the results into the Compaq architecture and system design for Enron’s network and collaborated on product testing, quality control and deployment.

-“At Compaq Professional Services, broadband applications are here now and represent a rapidly growing requirement from Compaq’s enterprise customers,” said __________, ___________, Compaq Professional Services.
-“We are pleased to be working with Enron in forming a dedicated broadband practice.
-We are focused on next generation broadband application design and delivery in media and entertainment, as well as in areas such as distance learning, health care and multimedia customer centers.
-Enron is an important reference to our 27,000 professionals as we provide technology leadership and expertise to our broadband engagement.”
+“Broadband applications are here now and represent a rapidly growing requirement from Compaq’s service provider and enterprise customers,” said Ashok Shah, Vice President North America, Compaq Professional Services.
+“We are pleased to be working with Enron on next generation broadband application design and delivery in media and entertainment, as well as in areas such as distance learning, health care and multimedia customer centers.
+Enron is an important reference to our 27,000 Compaq services professionals as we provide technology leadership and expertise to our client engagements.”

-Enron and Compaq Professional Services will work together to implement Microsoft Windows 2000 internally as well as in product development for future product iterations.
-As a part of the Compaq Professional Services broadband practice, the two organizations will collaborate on the development of strategy and best practices for large-scale, high-volume Windows Media applications and deployments for service providers and enterprise customers.
-Additionally, Enron will partner with Compaq Professional Services to provide high-bandwidth capability for Compaq customers.
+Enron and Compaq will work together to implement Microsoft Windows 2000 internally as well as in product development for future product iterations.
+The two organizations will collaborate on the development of strategy and best practices for large-scale, high-volume Windows Media applications and deployments for service providers and enterprise customers.
+Additionally, Enron will team with Compaq to provide high-bandwidth capability for Compaq customers.